proinsias/an-independent-mind/docs/Books/Born a Crime.md

 Water was if the woman wanted to teach her man a lesson.
 Oil meant she wanted to end it. — location: [532](kindle://book?action=open&asin=B01DHWACVY&location=532) ^ref-19017

 ---
+Sun’qhela is a phrase with many shades of meaning.
+It says “don’t undermine me,” “don’t underestimate me,” and “just try me.”
+It’s a command and a threat, all at once. — location: [173](kindle://book?action=open&asin=B01DHWACVY&location=173) ^ref-11536

+---
+In Soweto you were always hearing about men getting doused with pots of boiling water—often a woman’s only recourse.
+And men were lucky if it was water.
+Some women used hot cooking oil.
+Water was if the woman wanted to teach her man a lesson.
+Oil meant she wanted to end it. — location: [531](kindle://book?action=open&asin=B01DHWACVY&location=531) ^ref-15609

+---
 In America the dream is to make it out of the ghetto.
 In Soweto, because there was no leaving the ghetto, the dream was to transform the ghetto. — location: [582](kindle://book?action=open&asin=B01DHWACVY&location=582) ^ref-19151

 ---
 made me realize that language, even more than color, defines who you are to people. — location: [799](kindle://book?action=open&asin=B01DHWACVY&location=799) ^ref-39938

+---
+They were ready to do me violent harm, until they felt we were part of the same tribe, and then we were cool.
+That, and so many other smaller incidents in my life, made me realize that language, even more than color, defines who you are to people. — location: [798](kindle://book?action=open&asin=B01DHWACVY&location=798) ^ref-8543

 ---
 Racism exists.
 People are getting hurt, and just because it’s not happening to you doesn’t mean it’s not happening. — location: [814](kindle://book?action=open&asin=B01DHWACVY&location=814) ^ref-2670